-Starting for Fall 2020 applications, international applicants and those applicants who have studied outside the United States or Canada have the option between submitting their official academic records for evaluation by an accredited evaluation company or having these evaluated by the Credential Verification Team at Berklee Online.
+International applicants and those applicants who have studied outside the United States or Canada have the option between submitting their official academic records for evaluation by an accredited evaluation company or having these evaluated by the Credential Verification Team at Berklee Online.

 While the precise requirements vary by country, most students will be required to submit an official copy of their academic record.
 This is a document provided by an issuing authority such as an institution or examination board and lists the subjects completed and the grades/marks earned for each year of study.
 In many cases, additional documentation such as a copy of the student’s diploma, certificate, or a verification report may also be required.

 Official academic records must be sent directly to Berklee Online by the issuing authority (institution, examination board, etc.) in a sealed envelope that has been stamped or signed across the back flap.
 If the issuing authority provides the official academic record to the student, the student can send it to Berklee Online provided that they have not opened the sealed envelope.
 If the envelope is opened or there is no stamp or signature from the appropriate authority, it cannot be accepted as official.
 Do not send original documents to Berklee Online, as these will not be returned.
 If the student is only allowed one copy of their academic record, they will need to bring this document to their institution, who can attest that they have seen the original record(s) and provide a certified or an attested true copy to Berklee Online.